Fleshgrinder/puppet-oracle-java-jdk/README.md

 * JDK 6 and 8 needs testing

 ## License
-This is free and unencumbered software released into the public domain.
+> This is free and unencumbered software released into the public domain.
+>
+> For more information, please refer to <http://unlicense.org>

 ## Weblinks
 * [WebUpd8 Launchpad](https://launchpad.net/~webupd8team/+archive/java)